 Noise – The noise levels from a sewage treatment plant will vary from one manufacturer to the next and while it isn’t particularly problematic, as a working system that is powered by electricity it will be audible, and therefore it should be positioned somewhere where the sound will not disturb the occupants in nearby properties.
 You can buy a dedicated noise reduction unit called Whisspurr which will help to reduce the amount of noise created by sewage treatment plants however.

 Gravity – Where possible, you may also want to consider placing a plant downhill from the waste source to better enable gravity to support the treatment process as this can reduce the need for further pumps.

-Before an installation can be carried out, you will also need to know the depth of drainage pipes and the outfall from the treatment plant, whether or not you will need pumps, and what size system you need, which we offer advice on in the next section of this guide.
-You also need to ensure that an electricity source is available, as a sewage treatment plant cannot function correctly without one.
+Before an installation can be carried out you will also need to know the depth of drainage pipes and the outfall from the treatment plant and whether or not you will need pumps and what size system you need (which we go into in the next section of this guide).
+You also need to ensure that an electricity source is available as a sewage treatment plant cannot function correctly without one.

 It is also worth noting that a sewage treatment plant is not immediately up and running once it has been successfully installed on site – it can take around six weeks for it to be fully operational and cleaning waste at the level that is required for it to be discharged without causing unnecessary and illegal pollution.

 There are a range of different sizes of sewage treatment plants available to suit varied needs, so to ensure that you select the ideal size for your situation.
 You will need to consider the size of the building and the amount of inhabitants that will be feeding waste water to the off-mains sewage system.
 It’s important to factor in how many people may be using those facilities and you should always allow for maximum occupancy to avoid issues later on down the line.